 Coaching or Counselling – What’s the difference and which is right for you?

 Clients often stumble across my website when they are investigating the options for emotional support on their fertility journey.
 Many haven’t heard of a fertility coach before and may be unsure about what I can offer and how that differs from working with an infertility counsellor.
-So here is a little explanation.

 Coaching focuses on moving towards specific goals by allowing you to see clearly where you are today, then supporting you to create pathways forward.
 It supports you to tap into what you already know and create actions which feel right for you.
 This process can help break through limiting beliefs and create a sense of direction and personal empowerment.

 In the programme I offer, I combine coaching with some work around the emotions you are experiencing during your fertility journey, along with techniques for deep relaxation and visualisation.
-This allows you to pursue your pathway forward, whilst feeling calmer and more resilient.
+This supports you to pursue your pathway forward, whilst feeling calmer and more resilient.
 You can read more about what I offer here.

 As a trained fertility coach my clients frequently describe my sessions as hugely supportive and therapeutic.
 However I am not a therapist and so I don’t offer therapy.
 If you feel you need a counselling service with a specialist therapist who is trained in mental health, talk to your doctor or get in touch with the British Infertility Counselling Association or British Association for Counselling and Psychotherapy to find a registered counsellor.